 Selecting the suitable driver is straightforward enough, but let’s go through it just to be safe.

 The ‘Product Type’ you want is likely ‘GeForce’, but if you’re planning to game on a Titan card, you should choose that instead.
-The ‘Legacy’ option will provide access to display drivers from twenty years ago, which you are unlikely to want for anything other than academic curiosity.
+The ‘Legacy’ option will provide access to display drivers from two decades ago, which you are unlikely to want for anything other than scholarly curiosity.

 ‘Product Line’ will determine which product options you view in the following stage, so it is crucial to know the series your GPU belongs to.

 ‘Operating System’ should be your operating system, provided you can find it in the drop-down menu.
-If you can’t find it, it’s possible that your PC won’t be able to run the drivers, and you have a different problem on your hands.
+If you can’t locate it, it’s possible that your PC won’t be able to run the drivers, and you have a distinct issue on your hands.

-The ‘Language’ option simply refers to the language you want to use during the installation.
+The ‘Language’ option merely refers to the language you want to use during the installation.

 The significant option is the ‘Download Type’.
 Here you are offered either ‘Game Ready Driver’ or ‘Studio Driver’.

-GRD is best if you intend to use your graphics card for the latest games so you can receive the newest driver updates.
-SD is intended for people who use their graphics cards for more specific purposes, such as 3D modeling or video rendering.
+GRD is best if you intend to use your graphics card for the newest games so you can receive the latest driver updates.
+SD is intended for people who use their graphics cards for more particular purposes, such as 3D modeling or video rendering.

 In that case, you won’t need the newest drivers as they are released, and you will only use reliable updates.

-Once you’ve found your graphics card’s driver, you will be taken to a download page where you can download and install the drivers using the executable file from your file system.
+Once you’ve found your graphics card’s driver, you will be taken to a download page where you can download and install the drivers using the executable file from your nearby system.

 When you run the file, you will be prompted to choose a location for the installation, and the default path will already be selected.
 After you select your desired path, the installation wizard will install your drivers, and you’re all set to play your video games.